telerik/fiddler-everywhere-docs/user-guide/live-traffic.md

 1. The text is added to the comment field for the selected sessions.

-Saved & shared sessions will contain the added comments.
+Saved and shared sessions will contain the added comments.

 ### Marking